Overview of Mental Health

 Important points to know about the Mental Health Act are that:

-- The Act only deals with involuntary patients who have, or appear ot have, a mental illness;
+- The Act only deals with involuntary patients who have, or appear to have, a mental illness;

-- It provides scope to make orders for the assessment, treatment, or detention of patients, when such patients are themselves incapable of giving informed consent to their assessment, treatment, or detention;
+- It provides scope to make orders for the assessment, treatment, or detention of patients, when patients are incapable of giving informed consent to their assessment, treatment, or detention;

-- These orders are made by the Mental Health Tribunal;
+- These orders are made by the Mental Health Stream of the Tasmanian Civil and Administrative Tribunal;

 - A patient must meet all criteria before an order can be made;